Home - Blog

 The following are the general steps for creating bare PCB manufacturing.

-2 Deburring- this is the second step, and it involves removing small pieces or raised edges of material that had remained attached to the workpiece after modification.
+2 Deburring—This is the second step, and it involves removing small pieces or raised edges of material that remain attached to the workpiece after modification.

 4 Electroless copper plating – this process is used to plate holes to make vias and PHTs.

-5 Application of solder mask – Soldier mask gets applied on both sides of the bare board to shield the copper surface and prevent solder-shorting components during assembly.
+5 Application of solder mask – A soldier mask gets applied on both sides of the bare board to shield the copper surface and prevent solder-shorting components during assembly.

 6 Screen printing – this is the process of pressing some ink on a stenciled mesh screen to come up with a printed design.